 Old Montréal boasts French, British and Indigenous heritage.

-The La Grande Roue Ferris wheel and MTL Zipline have added a youthful touch.
+La Grande Roue, the glass observation tower and the MTL Zipline attraction have breathed new life into the port.
 Visitors can peruse art galleries, handicraft shops and boutiques, and enjoy the restaurants and cafés along the cobblestone streets that date back to the days of New France.
 Steeped in history yet perfectly plugged into the 21st century, this neighbourhood is sure to charm you.

 Quartier des spectacles

-Looking for a festival?
+Looking for entertainment?
 You’re in the right place.
-This square-kilometre block, home to Place des Arts, the Musée d’art contemporain and the Opéra de Montréal, plays host to more than 40 festive events every year (almost one per week, winter and summer alike).
-During these activities, the streets are all yours, abounding with free shows.
-The creativity is endless: from dance, opera and theatre to improv, comedy and contemporary art.
+This square-kilometre block, home to Place des Arts, the Musée d’art contemporain and the Opéra de Montréal, plays host to events, shows, artistic installations and a lot of other activities all year long in streets closed off to car traffic.

 Over 1,000 public works of art spread across the island.